PaperMC/PaperDocs/source/site/api.rst

 These versions correspond to the version of Minecraft the software is targeting.
-For example, ``https://papermc.io/api/v1/paper/1.14.4`` will return all build IDs targetting the 1.13.2 version of Minecraft.
+For example, ``https://papermc.io/api/v1/paper/1.14.4`` will return all build IDs targeting the 1.13.2 version of Minecraft.

 .. code-block:: json